MRCIEU/vectology/analysis/paper/README.md

 - Compare cosine distance of top hit to nxontology distance
   - can this be used to help predict bad mappings

+To Do:
+- pandas profiling on final df to check for correlations

 ### Comparison to other approaches for automated mapping to ontology